RAVE FabriCARE: Position Papers

 7 considerations before choosing a true quality cleaner

-So you’re looking for a new “quality” dry cleaner.
+So you're looking for a new “quality” dry cleaner.
 You’ve done your homework.
-And you’ve narrowed down your choice of two or three candidates.
+And you’ve narrowed down your choice to two or three candidates.

 Before you walk through any of their doors, it’s important to keep 7 things in mind….